mgrove-wwu/EELS-LL-image-fitting/README.md

 To install the environment used for the eif-class developed for hyperspy, the environment file is added to make the installation process user friendly and minimize possible mistakes during the installation process.
 For more information on anaconda see: https://docs.conda.io/projects/conda/en/latest/user-guide/

 For the usage of the environment.yml the anaconda management system for python environments is recommended.
-You can download anaconda from directly from their homepage: https://www.anaconda.com/distribution/?gclid=EAIaIQobChMI8uCGiJ6X5wIViK3tCh3XhgvyEAAYASAAEgKc9vD_BwE#download-section
+You can download anaconda from directly from their homepage (Linux, Windows and macOS supported): https://www.anaconda.com/distribution/?gclid=EAIaIQobChMI8uCGiJ6X5wIViK3tCh3XhgvyEAAYASAAEgKc9vD_BwE#download-section

 The steps to install the environment from the `environment.yml` file are as follows: